🎮

 R36S Pro pairs the hardware with 4 inch, 720x720, 1:1, and 254.56 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.

 The controls are described with Cross Upper placement, Dual thumbsticks (L3/R3?)
 Lower placement, 4 Buttons, and Function, Power, Reset, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.

 The 1:1 aspect ratio adds another layer to the story.
 Retro gaming screens are never neutral.
 They reward some libraries, punish others, and always whisper a preference about how the device expects to be used.